ionos-cloud/terraform-provider-ionoscloud/docs/resources/user.md

 * `active` - (Optional)[Boolean] Indicates if the user is active
 * `group_ids` - (Optional)[Set] The groups that this user will be a member of

+**NOTE:** Group_ids field cannot be used at the same time with user_ids field in group resource.
+Trying to add the same user to the same group in both ways in the same plan will result in a cyclic dependency error.

 ## Import

 Resource User can be imported using the `resource id`, e.g.